sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 ## Set up an HTTP Logs and Metrics Source

-Set up a Sumo Logic [HTTP Logs and Metrics Source][1] to collect your Sensu observability data:
+Set up a Sumo Logic [HTTP Logs and Metrics Source][1] to collect your Sensu observability data.

+{{% notice note %}}
+**NOTE**: If you have an existing Sumo Logic HTTP Logs and Metrics Source, you can send Sensu data there instead of creating a new source if you wish.
+Copy the HTTP Source Address URL for your existing source and skip to [Add the Sumo Logic handler](#add-the-sumo-logic-handler).
+{{% /notice %}}

+Log in to your Sumo Logic account and follow these instructions:

 1. In the Sumo Logic left-navigation menu, click **Manage Data** and then **Collection** to open the Collection tab.